Tuesday, May 10, 2011

 Four Plays - Eugene Ionesco (French)

 To do it justice, a play should be seen performed on stage.
-Despite that, I read these plays (or parts of two), so I’ll dutifully review them.
+Despite that, I read these plays (or parts of some), so I’ll dutifully review them.
 “The Bald Soprano” makes no sense.
 This was intentional; what goes on is meant to be absurd.
-I found it somewhat amusing and thought it could, if done with brio by actors, be very funny.
+I thought it could, if done with brio by actors, be quite funny.
 “The Lesson” is more structured; things progress in a logical (albeit maniacal) fashion.
 I liked its wildness and thought it was the best of the four.
-“Jack or the Submission” was not at all funny; I quit halfway through, in a disgruntled mood.
-I also made it halfway through “The Chairs.”
-It was absurd to waste any more of my time on it.
+As for “Jack or the Submission” and “The Chairs,” I made it halfway through each, and my mood had soured.
 The Theater of the Absurd had a point to make about life, but it was a limited one.
 Okay, we live in a nonsensical world.
-But nonsense, if not presented in a funny or intriguing way, can be boring.
-All these plays have boring stretches, but in the two I abandoned the boredom was stupefying.
+But nonsense, if not presented in an intriguing or amusing way, can be boring.
+In the two plays I abandoned the boredom was stupefying, and no amount of brio could have enlivened them.

 The Barbary Light - P. H. Newby